Are Luxury Condos a Good Investment? Tips For High-End Investors

 Increase Value with Quality Views

 It's impossible to dispute that properties with unobstructed views are expensive.
-Whether the view is of mountains, water or a city skyline, any investor must calculate the value based on financial realities.
+Whether the view is of mountains, water, or a city skyline, a great view drastically lowers the risk of investment and any investor must calculate the value based on financial realities.
 In general, the upper floors of a high-rise condo building will boast outstanding views, but a sightline in a single direction may be less dramatic than 360-degree views from a condo on a lower floor.
 Weigh the advantages of different view options as you seek to determine which choice makes the most financial sense in your situation.

 In some areas, even an obstructed view will generate premium prices for a condo rental; in another scenario, even minimal dollars spent on renovation could result in a dramatic view and a higher property valuation.
 Be open to creative approaches, and always be aware of possibilities.